 Not long after writing this, Warren died from a heart attack.
 The man passed away in a movie theatre, of all places.
 The show ended and when the cleaners came in, they found Warren slumped over in his chair.

 WELL, HE ‘LOOKED’ GUILTY …

-Separate from that, White was indeed guilty of some bonehead moves that came back to bite him.
+Separate from that, White was indeed guilty of some bonehead moves … things that came back to bite him and weaken his credibility.
 More on that in this post.

 … GUESS HE WAS!

-At a quick glance, it looked like Edmonton Police were nothing short of brilliant — and the bad guy was a Forest Gump.
-But was that really the case?
+At a quick glance, it looked as though Edmonton Police were nothing short of brilliant — and the bad guy was the Forrest Gump of killers.

 MY TIME WITH THE ACCUSED